Huawei mounts legal challenge against FCC over rural carrier customers

 Asked about the matter, Song said it was not a labor dispute and the company was obligated to report to authorities if it found any suspicious, unlawful act.

-Reporting by David Kirton; Additional reporting by David Shephardson in Washington; Writing by Brenda Goh; Editing by Christopher Cushing
+Reporting by David Kirton; Additional reporting by David Shepardson in Washington; Writing by Brenda Goh; Editing by Christopher Cushing and Tom Brown